 DSC stands for Digital Signature Certificate.
-Certifying Authority (CA) issues DSC.
-It is in the best interest of the businesses and individuals to apply for digital signature as it provides you high level of security.
-And ensures the privacy of the information for your online transactions exchanged by using a Digital Signature.
+Certifying Authority (CA) can issue the same.
+In today’s era, a lot of documentation takes place in electronic format.
+DSC helps authenticate the identity of the sender.
+Hence, it is in the best interest of businesses and individuals to apply for digital signatures as it provides a high level of security.
+Further, it ensures the privacy of the information for your online transactions exchanged by using a Digital Signature.

 What is DSC?

 DSC is an electronic form of signature.
 It helps to authenticate the identity of the sender of a message or the signer of the document.
 DSC is stored in a USB drive.
 It contains information such as user name, PIN code, E-mail address, date of issuance of the certificate, etc. It ensures:

 - Originality of document

 - Confirmation of Identity of sender

 - High-level security for online transactions by ensuring privacy.

 As an applicant, before you proceed towards DSC registration, it is important to know about the types of DSC’s.
 The purpose for which the Digital Signature Certificate is obtained defines the kind of DSC one must apply for depending on the need.
 The Certifying Authority(CA) issues DSCs that fall into the following three categories:

 - Class 1 Certificates: Certifying Authorities shall issue Class 1 certificates for both business personnel and private individual’s use.
 And it helps to confirm that the user’s name and email contact details lie within the database of the certifying authority.

 - Class 2 Certificates: They issue these certificates for both business personnel and private individual’s use.
 Class 2 certificate is mandatory for individuals who have to sign manual documents while filing returns with the ROC.
 In addition, these certificates will confirm that the information in the application provided by the subscriber does not conflict with the information in well-recognized consumer databases